-Business Loan vs. Personal Loan: How to Choose
+Business Loan vs. Personal Loan: How To Choose

 How do small business loans work?

-Small business loans provide funding that your business needs.
+Small business loans provide the funding that your business needs.
 A loan might fund purchasing equipment, making payroll or investing in marketing or new technology.
 Because business needs are so diverse, you’ll find a number of different loan options available, including term loans, equipment financing, invoice financing and loan options from the Small Business Administration (SBA).

 How do personal loans for business work?